bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)
   - > last position, `27:05`

+## Learning in Progress

+> How to apply things like `-v` volume mapping, `-p` port mapping, etc, while the container isn't running without using `docker run` command?